computergeek1507/GerberCAM/README.md

 > [!NOTE]
-> From: @claus007
+> From: @computergeek1507
 >
 > Current State:
->  * It Compiles (Qt 6.9.2)
+>  * Forked @claus007 version
->  * I removed lots of compiler warnings
+>  * Switched to cMake
+>  * Compiles with 2022 and QT 5.15, QT 6 should works too.
+>  * Update gerber parser to support macros used in kicad 9.
+Use Drill Origin still broken.
->  * There are currently no binaries to download
+>  * Updated DrawPCB and Toolpath code to work I hope.
->  * If you want to use it, the easiest way is to install Qt community edition and select Desktop Variante
+>  * Add Gcode Export for Toolpath.
->  * BTW Help is appreciated
+>  * Add spdlog and nlohmann json.
+>  * Add Installer script and GitHub Action.
+>  * TODO: add Drilling Gcode.
+Add Flipping for single side.

 # GerberCAM